 Typical Coefficient Method.

-The Experimental Coefficient Method should be applied whenever the preload in the joint is critical (e.g. for friction grip joints) since it considers independently the uncertainties of the fastener friction coefficients and torque wrench accuracy.
+It is important to apply the Experimental Coefficient Method whenever the preload in the joint is critical (e.g. for friction grip joints) since it considers independently the uncertainties of the fastener friction coefficients and torque wrench accuracy.

 The Typical Coefficient Method is mostly used in cases where control of the preload is non-critical.
 This occurs most often for bearing joints or low-duty joints.